Youngkkk123/TFC-Net/README.md

 How to start
 =============
 This code can be easily performed on B-mode Ultrasound data with classification annotation.
-Here, we split the whole process into 4 steps so that you can reproduce the TFC-Net on your personal side.
+Here, we split the whole process into 4 steps so that you can reproduce the FTC-Net on your personal side.

 * Step 1: Environment setting.
 * Step 2: Data preparation.